hypriot/cluster-lab/README.md

 - Run Dockerui-Image on first boot (like swarm)
 - Kubernetes
 - Crate.io
-- Run Registrator, Consul-Template, HAProxy, and hypriot/busybox-htttpd on first boot (like swarm)
+- Run Registrator, Consul-Template, HAProxy, and hypriot/busybox-httpd on first boot (like swarm)

 ## Some technical background about how it works
   - Most network communications in the cluster are primarily exchanged within a Virtual LAN (VLAN) with ID `200`, which is assigned on `eth0` on each device. <br />
    The network mask of the VLAN is `192.168.200.0/24`.
-  - The node that runs the cluster lab software first is the *cluster cleader*.
+  - The node that runs the cluster lab software first is the *cluster leader*.
 The cluster leader's IP address is statically configured to `192.168.200.1`.
 The cluster leader bootstraps Consul as first instance within the cluster.
    The cluster leader starts a DHCP server using DNSMasq and dynamically assigns IP addresses to all other nodes in the cluster, which are called *slaves*.
    Thereby, IP addresses from DHCP are only provided within the VLAN, at a range from `192.168.200.101` to `192.168.200.200`
   - After the slaves successfully received their IP addresses, they join the Consul cluster that has been created by the cluster leader.
 In addition, all slaves join